 - Right-click Microsoft Office Enterprise (version).

 Check if the error is fixed or not.

 SOLUTION 6: Using the Microsoft Support and Recovery Assistant

 If the issue is due to Outlook configuration then use the in-built recovery application called Microsoft Support and Recovery Assistant.

 Open this utility and run ‘Advanced Diagnostics.’
 This will identify and fix the problem in the Outlook configuration.
 When the process is completely performed, try to receive new emails, and see if the error is fixed.
 If the error still persists then you need a third-party tool to fix this Outlook error.

 SOLUTION 7: Using PST Repair Tool

 Due to corruption of PST or OST files you may also witness that Outlook crashes while opening an email.
 Easiest way to fix any kind of error occurring in Outlook is a third party tool.
-Kernel for PST Repair is reliable software to repair corrupt PST files.
+PST Repair is reliable software to repair corrupt PST files.
 It helps to export them to Outlook PST, Office 365, Exchange, and Gmail.
 It can repair PST of any size and number, retaining all the email properties unchanged.
 Moreover, it saves the repaired items in a new healthy PST file.